microsoft/debug-adapter-protocol/specification.md

 interface DisassembledInstruction {
   /**
    * The address of the instruction.
 Treated as a hex value if prefixed with
-   * '0x', or as a decimal value otherwise.
+   * `0x`, or as a decimal value otherwise.
    */
   address: string;

   /**
-   * Optional raw bytes representing the instruction and its operands, in an
+   * Raw bytes representing the instruction and its operands, in an
    * implementation-defined format.
    */
   instructionBytes?: string;